 The seven is, therefore, recognised as a divine number and the power held within the seven can manifest things in your life by accessing the higher self through imagination, awareness and visualisation.

 As you will learn in our Number Symbolism Course, the seven is also associated with a moment of self-realisation.
+And herein lies the esoteric meaning of the number seven.

 The Symbolic Meaning of Seven in Religions